gruntwork-io/terragrunt/README.md

     }
     ```

+    **NOTE**: We recommend using a completely new lock table name and NOT reusing the lock table from older versions of
+    Terragrunt, as that older table had a different structure than what Terraform expects, and Terragrunt will not
+    automatically recreate it.

     If you would like Terraform to automatically retry locks like Terragrunt did (this is particularly useful when
     running Terraform as part of an automated script, such as a CI build), you use an `extra_arguments` block: